-Given the critical role of a CRM in the ongoing operations of a non-profit organization, there are many important evaluation criteria when considering new CRM alternatives.
+Given the critical role of a CRM in the ongoing operations of a non-profit organization, there are many essential evaluation criteria when considering new CRM alternatives.
 Is there a functional fit with your requirements?
 A technical fit?
-The effectiveness of the implementation and conversion approach?
+What is the effectiveness of the implementation and conversion approach?
 The responsiveness of ongoing support?

 But equally important to all of the above criteria combined is the expected quality of your relationship with your new CRM company.

 Does your current CRM company treat you like a partner?
 Or is your relationship a little bumpy and un-partnership-like?
 Although your CRM vendor’s people are well-intentioned and trying their best, are things not working well?
 If this is the case, the CRM company’s senior management and their motivations and incentives are almost always the culprits.

 A CRM company’s management sets the values and, thus, the company’s culture.
 These values determine how a company treats its employees and its customers.

 Good management, the proper values, and a supportive culture lead to happy employees and satisfied clients.
 The opposite is also true.

 So when it is time to select a new CRM for your non-profit organization, there are several essential questions to answer about the company you are about to keep.